Definition of sounding board in English:

 - A sounding board on the ceiling at Notre Dame Basilica is at the root of a major local mystery.

 1.1 another term for soundboard.

-2A person or group whose reactions to suggested ideas are used as a test of their validity or likely success before they are made public: friends are sounding boards who let you know how far you can go
+2A person or group whose reactions to suggested ideas are used as a test of their validity or likely success before they are made public: I considered him mainly as a sounding board for my impressions

 More example sentences